drase15/Homework-1/README.md

 Photocells
 As shown in class, they detect variations in light, and are rather sensitive.
 They can be used in applications not just is light present, but is something blocking light from getting to me.

+## Homework 2

+Using the Robotic Arm, I am wanting to paint a three dimensional surface with electrical circut paint.
+When an individual touches the curves, it makes a note corresponding to the width of the curve.
+Thicker lines will produce a lower pitch and thinner lines will produce higher.
+The arduino and power source will be inside the surface, and attached to the curves on the exterior.

+Whenever the electrical paint is touched, it sends a signal to the arduino that it is being touched, and to play a corresponding note.
+I am not yet informed what sensor picks up on this, but I am assuming it is a touch sensor or a sensor that detects human skin touch.